iamzifei/fang-react/README.md

 * ~~translation (Using [React Translate Componenent](https://github.com/martinandert/react-translate-component), later on can move to [React-Intl V2](https://github.com/yahoo/react-intl/issues/162))~~
 * add property with image upload (may use this one: [react-dropzone](https://github.com/okonet/react-dropzone))
 * display property images carousel in property details page (may use this one: [react-responsive-carousel](https://github.com/leandrowd/react-responsive-carousel))
-* narrow down search results by price, type & features
+* narrow down search results by price and property/room type
 * style polish & responsive

 ### stage 2